marydom/testApp/README.md

 * `releaseDate` of the framework
 * `hypeLevelDate` indicating for which date is the given `hypeLevel` valid

-## GitHub integration
+## GitHub - CI
-There is the following GitHub integration added to the test project.

-### CI
-The [java-ci.yml](.github/workflows/java-ci.yml) builds project and runs the tests on push and pull requests to the respective branch.
+The [java-ci.yml](.github/workflows/java-ci.yml) Github workflow builds project and runs the tests on push and pull requests to the respective branch.

-### Dependabot
-The [dependabot.yml](.github/dependabot.yml) checks daily if there are dependency updates and opens pull requests with new versions.